thriveweb/glass/content/pages/about.md

 title: About
 teamMembers:
   - content: >-
-      Jo is passionate about building the modeling industry here on the GC.
-Her mission is to increase the number of large companies to shoot here in Queensland.
-She also wants to tailor make a plan for each model and target the right brand that suits their style.
-With over 25 years of experience in the marketing, promotion and events Industry Glass are very lucky to have her on board!
-    image: /images/uploads/jordan-mixson-372459-unsplash copy 2.png
-    subTitle: Marketing Manager
-    title: Jo Glenn
-  - content: >-
       There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.